MosheShlomi/React-Chat-App/README.md

 ## 📜 Overview

-**Chat Starter** is a simple, yet powerful chat application built with React and Firebase.
+**Chat App** is a simple, yet powerful chat application built with React and Firebase.
 It allows users to send messages in real-time, use emojis, and receive notifications.
 This project leverages modern technologies like Vite for fast development, Firebase for backend services, and Zustand for state management.

 ## 🚀 Features